google/bloaty/doc/how-bloaty-works.md

 [...]
 ```

-The file map refers to file offsets starting with zero, and the VM map refers to
+The file map refers to file offsets, and these always run from 0 to the size of
-VM addresses.
-VM addresses do not necessarily start at zero if the binary was
+the file.
+The VM map refers to VM addresses; these start at 0 for shared
-linked to be loaded at a fixed address.
-However with this position-independent
+libraries and position-independent binaries, but these will start at some
-binary, the VM addresses start at zero also.
+non-zero address if the binary was linked to be loaded at a fixed address.

 Note that some of the regions in the map have labels like `[LOAD #2 [R]]`
 instead of a true section name.
 This is because the section table does not